Raistm/teem/README.md

 correctly.
 Therefore, our web server needs to be serving up the application, so that Protractor can interact with it.

-## Contact

-For more information on P2Pvalue project please check out http://p2pvalue.eu/
+If you want information about P2Pvalue project please check out http://p2pvalue.eu/